-The "Task Calc" button opens the task calculator, (e.g. to adjust the MC value)
+The "Task Calc" button opens the task calculator, (e.g. to adjust the MC value).

 Task: This page shows an overview of the entire task.
 The main task line is drawn in thick dashed green, AAT areas are shaded.
+For

-For AAT tasks, the path from the aircraft around the remaining targets within AAT areas is shown in red.
+AAT tasks, the path from the aircraft around the remaining targets within AAT areas is shown in red.
 The aircraft track is shown as a thin green line.

-The 'Task Calc' button opens the task calculator, (e.g. to adjust the AAT task range or MC value)
+The 'Task Calc' button opens the task calculator, (e.g. to adjust the AAT task range or MC value).

-5.16 Sunlight and time
+5.17 Sunlight and time

-A sun ephemeris computes the time of sunrise and sunset, which is displayed in the Aircraft Status dialogue (see Section 4.12).
+A sun ephemeris computes the time of sunrise and sunset, which is displayed in the Aircraft Status dialogue (see Section 4.13).
 Note that local terrain and atmospheric conditions may result in poor visibility before the displayed sunset time.

 For PDA systems, the clock is adjusted for daylight saving time according to the settings in the operating system.
-For Altair, the clock UTC offset must be adjusted manually for daylight saving time in the configuration settings dialogue.